craigfe/ocaml-tooling-intro/README.md

 with `opam install <NAME>`. `opam` requires you to explicitly re-install any out-of-date pins with `opam upgrade <NAME>`.

-It's possible to source a pin from your local file-system using e.g.:
+It's possible to source a pin from your local file-system by passing a path rather than a remote Git repository.
+By default, `opam` uses Git to track the contents of the local repository; however requires committing any changes made to the pinned repository before they can be used.
+When working on several libraries concurrently, it is often more efficient to bypass this requirement
+with:

 ```
-opam pin add -k path <PATH/TO/SOURCE/CODE>
+opam pin add --kind=path <PATH/TO/SOURCE/CODE>
 ```

-This is particularly useful when working on several libraries concurrently, where one depends on another.
+The `--kind=path` option forces `opam` to use [rsync][rsync] rather than Git to track the pinned files.

 ### [Dune][dune]